iirfanansarii/iirfanansarii/README.md

-- 🔭 I write api using node js,express js.
-For database i use mysql and mysqlworkbench tool.
+- 🔭 I write api using Node.js,Express.js and for database i use mysql and mysqlworkbench tool.
-- 🌱 I’m currently learning react js,redux,next js and mongo DB.
+- 🌱 I’m currently learning React.js,Redux,Next.js and Mongo DB.
 - 🤔 I’m looking for a job on MERN stack development where i can work on frontend and backend both.
 - 💬 Ask me about JavaScript, Node.js, Express.js, MySQL, Html,CSS,Bootstrap, Git & Github.
 - 📫 How to reach me: [Twitter - @iirfanansarii](https://twitter.com/iirfanansarii) , [LinkedIn - @iirfanansarii](https://www.linkedin.com/in/iirfanansarii/)